wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.10.3 =
+* Added a "Do Not Change" default target option to improve performance by reducing the number of regexes to apply "_self" on every gallery item.
+If your theme opens all gallery items in a new window by default and you prefer to keep them in the same window, you will need to add open_all_in_same_window="true" to your gallery shortcode.

 = 1.10.2 =
 * Added a translation for Portuguese, courtesy of Carlos Jordão (thanks!)
 * Added the U ungreedy modifier to regular expressions to attempt to resolve occasional not-easily-reproduced blank page issues